com-480-data-visualization/project-2023-datavizteam/milestone1.md

 Our approach is original because we aim to produce interactive maps and plots to allow the audience to visualize the data instead of just reading plots or tables.

+We have not worked with this dataset in any courses or context before.

 Sources of inspiration:
 -